yzanhua/vol-external-passthrough/README.md

     export HDF5_VOL_CONNECTOR="pass_through_ext under_vol=0;under_info={};"
     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:PATH_TO_YOUR_hdf5_build/hdf5/lib:$HDF5_PLUGIN_PATH

-You can run hdf5/bin/h5ls sample.h5, and it should show many lines of debugging info like:
+You can run "**HDF5_DIR**/bin/h5ls sample.h5", and it should show many lines of debugging info like:
 >
-    ------- PASS THROUGH VOL INIT
+    ------- EXT PASS THROUGH VOL INIT
-    ------- PASS THROUGH VOL INFO String To Info
+    ------- EXT PASS THROUGH VOL INFO String To Info
-    ------- PASS THROUGH VOL INFO Copy
+    ------- EXT PASS THROUGH VOL INFO Copy

 By default, the debugging mode is enabled to ensure the VOL connector is working.
 To disable it, simply remove the $(DEBUG) option from the CC line, and rerun make.